There’s an old saying that we all know: ‘time passes quickly when you’re having a good time.’

-However there is another truth and it is this: ‘time passes quickly when you’re having a bad time.’
+However, there is another truth and it’s this: ‘time passes quickly when you’re having a bad time.’

 Now I know that you’re going to argue that this is not true, as you’ve experienced the worst month of your life, and it’s felt like it would never end – I do agree.

-You want time on these occasions to hurry up don’t you, but it’s seems that every hour is like a day.
+You want time on these occasions to hurry up don’t you, but it seems as though every hour is like a day.

 I was wanting to give a wake up call to a group of young leaders some weeks ago, and so I asked them how many remembered the Millennium celebrations.

-That night was almost twenty years ago now.
-How incredible that time has raced on for every single one of us no matter what.
+That night was almost 16 years ago now.
+How incredible that time has raced on for every single one of us, no matter what.

-I went on to tell the group that if we take that same amount of time again from today, then I will be approaching seventy eight years of age; I will be the age that my grandparents were when they were really old!
+I went on to tell the group that if we take that same amount of time again from today, then I will be turning seventy years of age; I will be the age that my grandparents were when they were really old!

-For everyone today that’s living a dead-end life, doing a dead-end job and feels no passion to get out of bed in a morning, then I remind you that ‘time passes quickly when you’re having a bad time’.
+For everyone today that’s living a dead-end life, doing a dead-end job and feels no passion to get out of bed in the morning, then I remind you that ‘time passes quickly when you’re having a bad time.’